Meaning of the Saletime Forecast CLI

 (CONFIDENCE LEVEL INDEX)

-Any week we have an auction, we prepare a custom Sale Time Forecast for that specific place and time, up to 10 days prior.
+Any week we have an auction, we prepare a custom Sale Time Forecast for that specific place and time.
 Our predictions tend to be more precise than the multi-county zone forecasts local radio and TV stations use.
-But no forecast model is perfect, and the atmosphere of our planet is subject to so many variables that it's impossible to measure every factor that affects weather.
-A person doesn't always know what it is that he doesn't know.
+But no forecast model is perfect, and our atmosphere is subject to so many variables that it's impossible to measure every factor that affects weather.
+A person can't always know what it is that he doesn't know.

 A CLI of 5 means you could do just as well with a coin toss.
 A lower index is very rare, but has happened, meaning most or maybe everything the forecast says will be wrong.
 However, even that little knowledge can help by warning us to prepare for anything.